Creates a new secondary browser window and loads the referenced resource.

 How do I know if a window has opened, is still opened?

-quote from Finetune Your Web Site for XP SP2
+Finetune Your Web Site for XP SP2

 What is the javascript relationship between the main window and the secondary window?